-Members of the Church of England in the newly-independent United States organised themselves as the Protestant Episcopal Church.
+Members of the Church of England in the newly independent United States organised themselves as the Protestant Episcopal Church.
 In the following years, the expansion of the British Empire saw bishops appointed for Canada, India and, in 1836, Australia.
-William Grant Broughton, the first bishop, worked hard to plant churches in new settlements beyond the early chaplaincies.
+William Grant Broughton, the first bishop, worked hard to establish churches in new settlements beyond the early chaplaincies.
 The outcome of this was the creation of dioceses of the Church of England in each Australian colony.

 The various dioceses of the Australian Church, by and large, continue to reflect the theological emphasis of their first bishops.
-Apart from the largest diocese, Sydney, which remains staunchly Evangelical, Australian dioceses exhibit varying shades of Anglo-Catholicism relieved by Pentecostalism and Liberalism.
+Apart from the largest diocese, Sydney, which remains staunchly Evangelical, Australian dioceses exhibit varying shades of Anglo-Catholicism with some Pentecostalism and Liberalism.

 Their Anglicanism is usually defined by reference to the Lambeth Quadrilateral – that summary of essentials agreed to by the Anglican bishops in their world-wide assembly at the Lambeth Conference of 1888.
 This comprises four Articles: